Russia threatens to cancel grain deal with Ukraine - ExBulletin

 Russia threatens to cancel grain deal with Ukraine

-The bulk carrier M/V Razoni, carrying a cargo of 26,000 tons of corn, leaves the Ukrainian port of Odessa, en route to Tripoli in Lebanon, August 1, 2022, amid the Russian military invasion launched against Ukraine . – The first shipment of Ukrainian grain left the port of Odessa on August 1 under the Black Sea Grain Initiative agreement signed in Istanbul on July 22, aimed at alleviating a global food crisis following to Russia’s invasion of its neighbor, the Turkish Defense Ministry said.
-(Photo by Oleksandr GIMANOV / AFP)

-ANKARA, Turkey (AFP) Russian Foreign Minister Sergei Lavrov threatened on Friday to scrap a landmark grain deal with Ukraine if obstacles to Moscow’s exports remained.
+Russian Foreign Minister Sergei Lavrov on Friday threatened to scrap a landmark grain deal with Ukraine if obstacles to Moscow’s exports remained.

-Negotiated in July by Turkey and the United Nations, the deal allows Ukraine, one of the world’s leading grain producers, to export grain through a safe corridor in the Black Sea.
+The agreement brokered in July by Turkey and the UN allows Ukraine, one of the world’s leading grain producers, to export grain through a safe corridor in the Black Sea.

-“If there is no further progress in removing barriers to the export of Russian fertilizers and grain, we will consider the need for this agreement,” Lavrov told a press conference in Ankara, the Turkish capital, alongside his counterpart Mevlut Cavusoglu.
+“If there is no further progress in removing barriers to the export of Russian fertilizers and grain, we will consider the need for this agreement,” Lavrov told a press conference in Ankara, the Turkish capital, alongside its counterpart, Mevlut Cavusoglu.

-The agreement has so far enabled the export of more than 27 million tons of cereals and agricultural products.
+The agreement has so far enabled the export of more than 27 million tonnes of grain and agricultural products.

 It has been renewed twice.
 When it was extended in March, Russia said it would be valid for 60 days instead of the original agreement’s 120 days.

-Moscow complains that its part of the deal, promising the right to export fertilizers, is not being fulfilled.
+Moscow complains that its part of the agreement, promising the right to export fertilizers, is not respected.

 Turkey is pushing for a 120-day extension despite acknowledging the deal has not been fully implemented.